MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 ## Standard Properties
-There are some properties that are used throughout the schema
+There are some properties that are used consistently throughout the schema

+##### schemaVersion
+Defines the version of the schema that was used to encode the instance.

+This allows parsers to understand the structure and nature of the properties in the entity.

 ##### entityType
 A required property that enumerates the type of the entity.